Temperature evolution of the phonon dynamics in the Kitaev spin liquid: Stratified Monte Carlo method

 It remains to show that the estimator \refeq{eq: estimator} does not include systematic error, i.e.\ is unbiased.
 If an estimator of thermodynamic quantity is not constructed wisely, the sample average may not converge to the true thermal expectation value at large sample number limit.
 This validation done by computing the expectation value of $\hat{I}$ on the random variable $\phi_{p, n}^i$ obeying uniform distribution $\tx p(\phi_{p,n}^i) = \onefrac{W_n}$ within a flux sector $n$:

 So this estimator is indeed unbiased, which guarantees that as the number of samples $N$ goes to infinity, the sample average converge to the thermodynamic average \footnote{Careful readers may notice that the partition function $Z$ in $\hat{I}$ is also stochastic, since it is fine-tuned by $\frac{\hat{Z}_n/W_n}{e^{-\beta \bar{E}(n)}}$.
-Here, we have ignored this randomness in the expectation calculation \refeq{eq: expect}, since it can be shown by central limit theory that, in the large sample limit $N\to\infty$, $Z$ converges to the non-stochastic partition function.
-Therefore, this ignorance does not change the asymptotic behaviour of the estimator $\hat{I}$, which still converges to its thermodynamic average.}.
+Here, we have ignored this randomness in the expectation calculation \refeq{eq: expect}, since it can be shown by central limit theory that, in the large sample limit $N\to\infty$, $Z$ converges to the non-stochastic partition function \cite{casella2021statistical}.
+Therefore, our approximation does not change the asymptotic behaviour of the estimator $\hat{I}$, which still converges to its thermodynamic expectation value.}.

 In \reffg{fig: cmp_Cv} we plot the specific heat as a function of temperature (in a semi-logarithmic scale) calculated by both the MCMC and the strMC methods. \reffg{fig: cmp_Cv} displays a good agreement between the results from the two algorithms.
 Note that the low-temperature specific heat peak is rather sensitive to the thermal fluctuations as shown in Ref.\ \cite{feng2020}.
 Therefore, the good agreement between the two algorithms especially at the low-temperature peak validates the strMC algorithm we proposed.